 Why Buy a Home Warranty?

 Home warranties take a lot of worry out of owning a house.
-One number to call, one service fee to pay and you can get most items in your house serviced and repaired.
+One number to call, one service fee to pay and you can get most items in your house like domestic hot water Heat pump serviced and repaired.
 Of course, you’ll want to make sure the item is covered.
 Most plans offer add ons like refrigerators, washers, dryers, and pool equipment, so make sure you understand what is and what isn’t covered in your plan (and be sure to check before you purchase it, so that if you feel there is a lack of coverage you can pay for the additional coverage).
 It seems like the minute you buy a new house, Murphy’s Law kicks in and some major appliance or system breaks down.
+For example, you can contact Dryer Repair Pittsburgh if your dryer stops working.
 With a home warranty, you can feel more secure and know that many of those items will be covered by a service fee, instead of shelling out hundreds before the item is even repaired!

-Home warranties also typically cover some of the larger systems like your HVAC, plumbing, and electrical.
+Home warranties also typically cover some of the larger systems like your HVAC, plumbing, and electrical. get services from Électricien Saint-Jérôme.
 No one wants to have to pay the big bucks for one of those systems and when a home warranty is there to cover it, it is a huge relief.
 Each company offers different coverage, so make sure you read the details before you choose which company to go with.

 Remember, there are multiple companies offering similar services out there, so be sure and do your homework.
 Your agent can recommend some of the companies they’ve worked with.
 Most real estate offices have several different companies’ brochures around the office (they can be found online as well).
 Just remember, like anything in real estate, you are in control and can pick the company you feel will serve your needs best.
 The only time we do recommend going with a company being recommended by the listing agent is if the sellers paid for coverage during the listing period – this seller’s coverage usually extends certain benefits to the buyer (ie you won’t get a claim turned down as a pre-existing condition).
 We still recommend you weigh your options, even with this added benefit.